leoprover/ask/README.md

  If both -s and -v are provided, Skolemize the <variable to Skolemize> using the symbol <Skolem symbol to use>.

+ If -e is specified, also output the equality between the Skolem term and an epsilon term.

 Options:
   -v <variable to Skolemize>
      The existential variable to Skolemize.